bezmoradi/tutorials/go/06-struct.md

 }
 ```

-If we want to omit the struct key if empty, we can change it to
+If we want to omit the struct key if empty, we can:

 ```go
 type person struct {